whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 - [x] Audio input and output
 - [x] Touchscreen
 - [x] Touchpad
 - [x] Brightness control via keyboard: There are issues with Windows 10 HP keyboard driver which remaps the original brightness control keys to something else.
 You can use SSDT-PS2.dsl which provides an option to remap F3 and F4 to brightness up and down, respectively.
-Or you can disable Windows 10 driver under Device Manager-Keyboard-HID Keyboard.
+Or you can disable the ALPS keyboard driver in Windows 10 driver under Device Manager-Keyboard, and reset the keyboard by pressing the power button for about 30 seconds.
+Credit midi1996.
 - [x] Shutdown and reboot
 - [ ] Sleep and wake: If USB-C, Thunderbolt, or display adapter are connected, kernel panic or power management failure will likely occur.
 - [ ] Realtek PCIe Card Reader RTS522A: Currently the driver kills connection on sleep to workaround kernel panics.
 The card needs to be physically reconnected.
 To continue using the card on wake, a pin needs to be inserted to access the slot or the laptop needs to be rebooted.